 - every day wine glasses for light white wines

 - I have some version of this double-hinge wine key in every room of the house except the bathrooms, but don't underestimate me; I will put a wine key in the bathrooms if I have to

-- rectangular platter for serving whole roasted salmon
+- rectangular platter with sloped sides for serving whole roasted salmon

 - oval platter with high sides

 - stable and sturdy large size cutting board to prep ingredients for Salsa Verde

 - all-purpose 7-inch chef's knife (expensive but worth it!)

 - favorite sturdy glass mixing bowls

 - multi-purpose small condiment bowls